Overview of the concepts related to customers purchasing products offered in your Composable Commerce Project.

 Roles in Business Units

 If you have Store-specific Customers in your Project, you can provide Store-specific access to those.
-Not only that the Customers are managed per Store through the Get, Query, Create, Update, and Delete Customer in Store endpoints, also the Carts associated with them can be retrieved per Store.
+Not only can Customers be managed per Store through the Get, Query, Create, Update, and Delete Customer in Store endpoints, but the Carts associated with them can be retrieved per Store.

 The Me endpoints are provided as Customer in Store variations with restricted access for one Store-specific Customer.